Citrus Popsicles

 Summertime is for pools, parties, and popsicles!

-These refreshing citrus popsicles are so easy to make, and you can control exactly what goes into them, and how sweet they are to fit your personal tastes.
+These refreshing citrus popsicles are so easy to make.
+You can control exactly what goes into them and how sweet they are to suit your personal tastes.
 I’ve made them here with fresh orange and lemon juices, sweet honey, and water.

-They’re easy to make and made with real ingredients, so you won’t feel bad about letting the kids have two or three.
+They’re easy to make with natural ingredients, so you won’t feel bad letting the kids have two or three.

-Trust me, all kids–young and old–love these citrus popsicles!
+Trust me, all young and old kids love these citrus popsicles!

 Fresh orange being juiced.